 Step 1: Water Enters the Masonry

 Water enters brick walls through three pathways.
 The first is failed mortar joints - cracks, voids, and recessed mortar allow direct water penetration during rain.
 The second is the brick surface itself - all brick is porous to some degree, absorbing rainwater and atmospheric moisture through microscopic pores.
-The third is construction defects - failed flashing, improper caulking, missing weep holes, and damaged chimney crowns create concentrated water entry points.
+ASTM C67 standard testing measures this absorption rate, which varies significantly between brick grades and affects how quickly freeze-thaw damage accumulates.
+The third pathway is construction defects - failed flashing, improper caulking, missing weep holes, and damaged chimney crowns create concentrated water entry points.

 Step 2: Water Freezes and Expands

-When the temperature drops below 32 degrees F, water trapped in mortar joints and brick pores freezes.
-The critical fact: water expands approximately 9% in volume when it transitions from liquid to solid.
+When the temperature drops below 32 degrees Fahrenheit, water trapped in mortar joints and brick pores freezes.
+Water expands approximately 9 percent in volume when it transitions from liquid to solid.
 In the confined space of a mortar joint or brick pore, this expansion generates enormous hydraulic pressure.

 Step 3: Thaw Creates New Entry Points